-1.0 REASONS FOR RECOMMENDATIONS
+1.0 REASON/S FOR RECOMMENDATION/S

 - 1.1 Policy and Resources Committee (P&R) is required to recommend a Budget to the Council for its meeting in March 2021.
-The Council has to set a budget for 2021/22 by 11 March by law.
-The issues detailed in this report support the recommendation which is a key step in facilitating the Policy and Resources Committee to be in a position to recommend a Budget proposal. - 1.2 The Council's Budget supports the delivery of the Wirral Plan and is key to ensuring the Council is financially stable.
+The Council has to set a budget for 2021/22 by 11 March by law 2020.
+This report is a key step in facilitating the Policy and Resources Committee to be in a position to recommend a Budget proposal. - 1.2 The Council's Budget supports the delivery of the Wirral Plan and is key to ensuring the Council is financially stable.
 Our residents and businesses expect to be informed and consulted about how services are going to be run and how their money is going to be raised and spent.
-The benefits of consulting with residents are: - to improve planning, policy and decision making - to make better use of resources - to access new information, ideas and suggestions - to encourage greater participation in the activities of the council - to govern by consent (a full and fair consultation, with careful consideration of all views, can strengthen the legitimacy of the prevailing view among those people not in favour of the final decision) - to measure residents' satisfaction with the council - to shape council activities around residents' needs and aspirations
+The benefits of consultations are: - · to improve planning, policy and decision making - to make better use of resources - to access new information, ideas and suggestions - to encourage greater participation in the activities of the council - to govern by consent (a full and fair consultation, with careful consideration of all views, can strengthen the legitimacy of the prevailing view among those people not in favour of the final decision) - · to measure residents' satisfaction with the council - to shape council activities around residents' needs and aspirations